 - Add 4 ½ tablespoons unsalted butter, melted and mix.
 Add this mixture to the ganache and integrate, mixing as little as possible.

-- Spoon the batter into the molds, filling ¾ of capacity.
+- Spoon or pour (transfer the mixture to a pitcher) the financier batter into the molds, filling ¾ of capacity.
 Bake for 13 to 15 minutes, until the tops are dry and a toothpick inserted in center comes out clean.
+Don't overbake them!

-- Cool for 3 minutes before unmolding them.
+- Cool on a wire rack before unmolding them.

 Teresa says